About UW NetID Weblogin

 - The "weblogin" service is sensitive to shortened domain names.
 When you open a website that uses the "weblogin" service, make sure to specify a full unabbreviated domain name.
 For example, use depts.washington.edu rather than shortening it to depts.

 - Many Web browsers have problems backing up over the "weblogin" service to earlier Web pages.
 Sometimes you can get around this by clicking the BACK button an extra time or two.
 If that doesn't help, use your browser's Go menu or History button or click and hold the BACK button to choose where you want to go from your current browsing history.
 (Note: This problem is less common with newer versions of most Web browsers.
 Consider upgrading your Web browser if you frequently encounter this problem.)

 - Opening/Bookmarking the "weblogin" Service

-- You cannot go to the "weblogin" service directly.
-Doing so results in an error message.
+- You should not go to the "weblogin" service directly.
 Instead, use the "weblogin" service indirectly, by opening the actual website you want to use as described in how to log in.